Open-Systems-Pharmacology/developer-docs/PKSim-DataBase/DB.md

 * **container_type** is used, for example, to map a container to the correct container class in PK-Sim.
 * **extension** is not used by PK-Sim and is only useful for some database update scripts.
 * **icon_name** defines which icon is used for a container.

+There are some "special" containers defined in *tab_container_names* that are not used in the container hierarchy defined in *tab_containers*.
+These containers are only used for **referential integrity when defining some relative object paths** (see the [Formulas](#section-formulas) section for more details).

 **tab_containers** defines the container hierarchy and includes **all possible containers** which can appear in a model.
 When a model is created, some containers are filtered out based on the information in **tab_model_containers** and **tab_population_containers** (s. below)